SuadeLabs/fire/documentation/properties/purpose.md

 Describes an account that holds the amount of fees receivables/payables originating from **services that cannot be classified as financial**.
 These could include executor and trustee services, computer bureau services.

 ### professional_fee
-Describes an account that holds the amounnt of fees receivables/payables originating from **external professional services, including legal, accounting, consulting, and other professional services**
+Describes an account that holds the amount of fees receivables/payables originating from **external professional services, including legal, accounting, consulting, and other professional services**

 ### pension
 *needs definition*